 Once your avocados are ripe or close to it, you can store them in the fridge to extend their lives for a few more days.

-How to Make Homemade Guacamole
+How to make Easy Guacamole

 A recipe card with a complete list of ingredients, measurements, and full instructions is located at the bottom of this page.